Europe

 Getting between cities

-Intercity movement in Denmark works best when you compare the main corridor between Copenhagen early and let the strongest mode lead the trip.
+Intercity movement in Denmark usually works better if you compare the main corridor between Copenhagen early and let the strongest mode lead the trip.
 In some countries that means rail, in others flights or buses, but the route always gets better once one backbone is chosen properly.

 Before you go